9. Import Configurable Product

 If you had performed import previously and saved import configuration settings, you can load them at this step of import.

-4. step At the step of .csv file preview there are no additional options to set.
+4. At the step of .csv file preview there are no additional options to set.
 This window only allows to see a part of .csv file selected for import in order to make sure that you've chosen correct file with the actual data.

 Also here you can check which field delimiters and quote character values you have chosen to separate columns and fields of your file.
 You will need to indicate that information further.